-- H : This indicator comes on when the 2WD / 4WD switch is set to the "4WD" position. - Switch is set to LOCK.
+- □ : This indicator comes on when the 2WD / 4WD switch is set to the "4WD" position. - This indicator comes on when the 2WD / 4WD switch is set to the "4WD" and LOCK/4WD switch is set to LOCK.

 Due to the synchronizing mechanism in the front gear case, the four-wheel drive indicator may not come on until the ATV starts moving.